Photos by Eirini Pajak

 After not finding any of the orchids in 2015, Salywon and colleagues went on another search this year.
 On July 28, it was found on private land with help from the family of the land owner.
-Twelve plants were discovered in this area, with eight additional plants found a few days later.
+Twelve plants were discovered in this area, and eight additional plants found a few days later.

 The Garden partners with the Northern American Orchid Conservation Center, which is a coalition of organizations dedicated to conserving orchids.
 As part of this effort, seeds and the root of the orchid were collected from the plants.
 Some of the seeds will be sent to the United States Department of Agriculture, National Center for Genetic Resources Preservation in Ft.
-Collins, CO for long-term preservation (seed-banking) and some will be sent to a tissue culture lab in order to propagate hundreds of plants so that they can be replanted in the wild and some can be grown in the Garden’s greenhouses for educational purposes.
+Collins, Colorado, for long-term preservation (seed-banking), and some will be sent to a tissue culture lab in order to propagate hundreds of plants so that they can be replanted in the wild and some can be grown in the Garden’s Greenhouses for educational purposes.

-The roots of a few plants were sent to collaborators at the Smithsonian Environmental Research Laboratory where researchers will try and isolate, culture and identify fungi that are closely associated with the roots and are essential for the orchids’ life cycle.
+The roots of a few plants were sent to collaborators at the Smithsonian Environmental Research Laboratory, where researchers will try and isolate, culture and identify fungi that are closely associated with the roots and are essential for the orchid’s life cycle.

 “The seeds of the orchid won’t germinate in the wild without fungus.
-Essentially, orchid seeds are infected by different species of fungus, which then supplies the orchids’ nutrition during the first year or years of life,” explains Salywon.
+Essentially, orchid seeds are infected by different species of fungus, which then supplies the orchid’s nutrition during the first year or years of life,” explains Salywon.
 “By collecting the root of wild orchid, the Smithsonian will have cultures of the associated fungus so that we can grow orchids in the lab with the seed we collected and the native fungi to eventually be reintroduce plants into the wild.”

 There is no solid proof why the orchid was missing for six years, but there are multiple hypotheses why it may not be as common as it once was.
 It may be that these orchids grow better if the wetlands in which they grow do not have a lot of accumulated vegetation.

 “Wetlands are very fertile habitats and quickly accumulate lots of vegetation.
-Without some sort of disturbance, like fires or grazing, the habitat may preclude the small orchids from growing because other plants shade them out.
+Without some sort of disturbance, like fires or grazing, the habitat may preclude the small orchids from growing, because other plants shade them out.
 The landscape might need some type of disturbance to open the habitat in order for the orchids to thrive,” says Salywon.